Dough (Bottom): Plot

-The four later return to the pub for the quiz, and Eddie attempts to buy drinks with a forged 137-krugerrand note.
+The four later return to the pub for the quiz, and Eddie attempts to buy drinks with a forged 137-krugerrand note, but Dick reminds him to stop painting without encouraging Skullcrusher's wrath and pay him the reminding gold tooth instead.
 In an effort to cheat in the quiz, Richie hides an edition of the Encyclopædia Britannica in the toilet.
 Eddie takes a rather more proactive approach and sabotages the other team's buzzers to administer near-lethal electric shocks when pressed.
 Eventually their team is the only one left, but they are still too stupid to answer any of the questions.
-Richie retreats to the toilet while Eddie stalls Dick by asking him about the time he had a tryout with Queens Park Rangers.
-Richie tries to consult the encyclopedia, only to find that a patron has used the necessary volume as toilet paper.
+Richie retreats to the toilet while Eddie stalls Dick by asking him about the time he had a try-out with Queens Park Rangers.
+Richie tries to consult the encyclopaedia, only to find that a patron has used the necessary volumes as toilet paper by mistake.
 Richie attempts to attack the patron, but he himself is beaten up instead.
-After passing on yet another question, Dick simply gives up and awards them the prize.
+After passing on yet another question, Dick simply gives up and awards them the prize while he's off to the bank early with the other money.

-Skullcrusher shows up at that moment, and Richie and Eddie hand over their winnings; but, it turns out that the prize money was forged by Skullcrusher himself (and which are not much more convincing than Eddie's forgeries, featuring Danny La Rue instead of the Queen), and the boys get their skulls crushed anyway.
+Skullcrusher shows up at that moment, and Richie and Eddie hand over their winnings; but it turns out that the prize money was forged by Skullcrusher himself (and which are not much more convincing than Eddie's forgeries, featuring Danny La Rue instead of the Queen), and the boys get their skulls crushed anyway.